← Back to Research

 End-use demand is at a decade high

 68% of buyers in Q1 2026 are owner-occupiers — the highest share since 2015.
-This is structurally positive: end-use buyers are less likely to cancel bookings, more likely to complete purchase, and create genuine rental demand as they move in.
-Speculative flipping (the risk that collapsed many other city markets) is structurally lower in Hyderabad because stamp duty reform and RERA penalties make quick exits expensive.
+End-use buyers are less likely to cancel bookings and create genuine rental demand as they move in.
+Speculative flipping is structurally lower in Hyderabad because stamp duty reform and RERA penalties make quick exits expensive.

 NRI demand softening but still significant

 NRI buyers accounted for 22% of premium segment sales in Q1, down from 28% in Q1 2025.
-The reason: the Fed rate cut cycle means USD-denominated savings earn less, reducing the rupee-equivalent deployed into Indian real estate.
-This is a 12–18 month headwind for the very top of the market (₹3Cr+) but has no meaningful impact on the ₹1–2.5Cr segment where domestic demand dominates.
+The Fed rate cut cycle means USD-denominated savings earn less.
+This is a 12–18 month headwind for the very top of the market (₹3Cr+) but has no meaningful impact on the ₹1–2.5Cr segment.

 Construction costs stabilising